 Losing hair can be a significant source of insecurity for men, impacting their self-identity and confidence.
 Despite available treatments, the high costs and ongoing maintenance can be barriers.

-Height is another common concern, with some men feeling inadequate if they do not meet certain societal expectations of tallness despite it being beyond one's control.
+Height is another common concern, with some men feeling inadequate if they do not meet certain societal expectations of tallness, despite it being beyond one's control.

 Some men struggle with feeling they do not fully embody traditional masculine traits, whether it's due to their physique, inability to grow facial hair, or traits considered more feminine.